-There are several ways to minimize.
-Use knowledge and materiality qualifiers and time limitations.
-A knowledge qualifier states that to best of the warrantor’s knowledge its intellectual property does not infringe 3rd-party rights.
+There are several ways to minimize, including using knowledge and materiality qualifiers and time limitations.
+A knowledge qualifier states to best of the warrantor’s knowledge its intellectual property does not infringe 3rd-party rights.
 A materiality qualifier limits the warranty obligation to only material failures of the IP to conform to contract specifications.
-A time limitation provides that the warranty obligation ends after a stated time period which in software deals is usually 90 days.
+A time limitation provides the warranty obligation ends after a stated time period which in software deals is usually 90 days.

 There are also a number of implied warranties present in any IP transaction but typically the IP provider will disclaim them by using conspicuous language.
 The IP licensee will then be limited to the warranty protection expressly provided in the agreement.
-In other words what you see is what you get.
+In other words you get what you see.

 An indemnity is like an insurance policy; the indemnifying party acts like an insurer; if something goes wrong that party pays money or corrects the wrong.

 Indemnity provisions allocate the risk of loss between the parties.
 They generally require the indemnifying party to defend, indemnify and hold the indemnified party harmless though indemnification and holding another harmless are usually interpreted to mean the same.